zvikomboreromatenga/zvikomboreromatenga.github.io/aboutme.md

 I'm currently a Data Science Manger at Molson Coors Beverage Company.
 I was previously a Sr. Data Scientist at GE Healthcare.
 I hold a Ph.D. dual-title degree in Industrial Engineering and Operations Research with a graduate minor in Statistics from Pennsylvania State University (PA).
 My research interests are in energy markets, game theory, developing economies, time series, machine learning, and econometrics.

+## Contact

+## Profiles

 ## Education
-   - Ph.D
-   - Msc
+   - Ph.D (2019) , Industrial Engineering and Operations Research, The Pennsylvania State University
+   - Msc (2018) ,  Industrial Engineering and Operations Research, The Pennsylvania State University
-   - BA
+   - BA (2013) , Mathematics and Chemistry,  Wesleyan University (CT)

-## Data Science Consulting